-Hendrik-Jan Grievink is designer at Next Nature Network since 2007.
-In that position, he has been responsible for much of the visual output of Next Nature Network.
-His work includes the Fake for Real Memory Game, about the tense relation between reality and simulation (BIS publishers 2007); the book Next Nature: Nature Changes Along With Us (2011); art direction and design of the NANO Supermarket, our mobile expo disguised as a supermarket about the impact of nanotechnology on our daily lives (2010 – present) and the In Vitro Meat Cookbook, which explores the possible futures of lab grown meat through design fiction (BIS publishers, 2014).
+Projects Hendrik-Jan has worked on include co-editing and design the Fake for Real memory game, about the tense relation between reality and simulation; co-editing and design of the book Next Nature: Nature Changes Along With Us; content development, art direction and design of the NANO Supermarket, an exhibition disguised as a supermarket about the impact of nanotechnology on our daily lives as well as content development, art direction and design the In Vitro Meat Cookbook, which explores the creative potential of lab grown meat through 45 speculative recipes.

 Hendrik-Jan frequently gives talks.
 He initiated the Reprodutopia project, a research into the impact of artificial reproductive technologies (such as artificial wombs) on intimacy, relationships and and the family of the future.